Colorful Normandy & Monet’s Gardens

 Day 2, Monday, July 13: JARDINS D’ANGÉLIQUE, MONET’S GARDENS AT GIVERNY

-We’ll leave our airport hotel and head to the beautiful and intimate Jardins d’Angélique, just outside of Rouen.
+Next we will visit the beautiful and intimate Jardins d’Angélique, just outside of Rouen.
 This garden was planted in memory of the owners’ daughter, Angélique, and features plants in the restful colors of white, pink and blue.
 They have a particularly large collection of roses and hydrangeas.
 One side of the house features lawn and a large, more casually planted flower border, while the other side features a garden planted in a more formal style and displays a profusion of white roses and perennials inside clipped boxwood hedges.
 We’ll have plenty of time to ask the owner questions and will enjoy a lovely lunch here.

 We’ll start the day at the enchanting Jardins d’Étretat, a magical landscape that combines contemporary topiary and art elements with the dramatic coastline views.
 Visitors walk through seven parts of the garden, each designed to elicit different responses.
 This is an experience you won’t want to miss.